JupiterOne/graph-rumble/docs/jupiterone.md

 - Select a **Polling Interval** that you feel is sufficient for your monitoring needs.
 You may leave this as `DISABLED` and manually execute the integration.
-- If you're configuring the integration with an `Account API Key` then put the key in the `RunZero Account API Key` box.
+- If you're configuring the integration with an `Account API Key` then put the key in the `runZero Account API Key` box.
 If you are configuring the integration with an Export Token put the token into the `Export Token` box.

 4. Click **Create Configuration** once all values are provided.